OpenChain-Project/Reference-Material/Education-For-Suppliers/Supplier-Education-Leaflet/supply-chain-education-leaflet-version-2-2024/supply-chain-education-leaflet-version-2_en.md

 ### Executives and Managers

 To use open source effectively and appropriately requires the cooperation of different staff inside a company.
 Executives and managers may need to facilitate coordination between internal organizations and may decide to establish a dedicated team to manage open source-related issues.
 This includes investments in human resources, training, and development environments.

 # Delivery of open source software

 ### To ensure that everyone benefits from open source, people must know what information regarding open source must be provided with software deliverables.

 This document has explained the importance of maintaining the list of open source and of complying with open source licenses.
 What information regarding open source should be provided with software deliverables?
 This section explains the specific information that must be distributed with open source.
 Because the required information varies depending on business and company policy, and supply contracts, please communicate with each recipient company for details.
 When no open source is included in software deliverables, you should clearly communicate that “the deliverable does not include any open source” to recipients.
 The recipient may then act accordingly.
 When open source is included in software deliverables, you must clearly identify such software, and its license.
 For example, the license may change between different versions of an open source component.
 The name and specific version of each component is therefore indispensable information.
 For each component it is helpful to provide the download location or main project source site or web site for the software.
 This allows recipients to verify the information about the software, its version and license.
 When the open source license requires the distributor to disclose source code, please provide the source code.
 The source code and any associated materials that is specifically required depends on the open source license.
 For example, version 3 of the GPL/LGPL license requires that in addition to the source code for the software, you must also provide information needed to re-install a modified binary based on the code.

-## Information that may be required by open source licenses
+## Information that may be required by customers

 The following information may be required with your deliverables that include open source.